DarkWanderer/Elite-Log-Agent/README.md

 # Elite-Log-Agent
 A tiny Windows utility which scans Elite: Dangerous logs and updates various sites data.

-For now, Inara support is planned
+Plugin support is in development.
+Inara plugin is bundled.

 [![appveyor build status][image]][project]